 Mercosur 1991 Customs Union Montevideo Argentina, Brazil, Paraguay, Uruguay (+ assoc.)

-APEC 1989 Forum (not a treaty bloc) Singapore 21 Pacific-Rim economies
+APEC 1989 Forum (not treaty) Singapore 21 Pacific-Rim economies

-RCEP 2020 (in force 2022) Free Trade Area Jakarta secretariat 15 Asia-Pacific economies; India did not join
+RCEP Signed 2020, in force 2022 Free Trade Area Jakarta secretariat 15 Asia-Pacific economies; India did not join

 GCC 1981 Customs Union → Common Market Riyadh Six Gulf states